Sibyl: Cumaean Sibyl

 The sibyl who most concerned the Romans was the Cumaean Sibyl, located near the Greek city of Naples, whom Virgil's Aeneas consults before his descent to the lower world (Aeneid book VI: 10).
 Burkert notes (1985, p.
 117) that the conquest of Cumae by the Oscans in the fifth century destroyed the tradition, but provides a terminus ante quem for a Cumaean sibyl.
 She is said to have sold the original Sibylline books to Tarquinius Superbus, the last king of Rome.
 In Virgil's Fourth Eclogue, the Cumaean sibyl foretells the coming of a savior—possibly a flattering reference to the poet's patron, Augustus.
 Christians later identified this saviour as Jesus.

 Delphic Sibyl

 The Delphic Sibyl was a woman who prophesied before the Trojan Wars (c. eleventh century BC).
 She was noted by Pausanias in his writing during the second century AD about local traditions in Greece.
-This earliest documented Delphic Sibyl would have predated by hundreds of years priestess of Apollo active at the oracle from around the eighth century BC who was known as Pythia.
+This earliest documented Delphic Sibyl would have predated by hundreds of years the priestess of Apollo active at the oracle from around the eighth century BC who was known as Pythia.
 As Greek religion passed through transitions to the pantheon of the Classical Greeks that is most familiar to modern readers, Apollo had become the deity represented by Pythia and those who then officiated at the already ancient oracle.